Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "No contact yet?" he asked.

 "It’s been about fifteen minutes," she replied.
-"So… could be soon, maybe?"
+"So... could be soon, maybe?"

 "I’d give it another twenty.
-I’m sure it’s a, uh… big occasion for them."
+I’m sure it’s a, uh... big occasion for them."

 Clara stifled a giggle.
 "True.
-They must be feeling very, ah… *emotional* right now."
+They must be feeling very, ah... *emotional* right now."

 "Well, they’re young."
 Jenkins nodded sagely.